biolab/orange3/doc/modules/regression.rst

 .. automodule:: Orange.regression

-Orange implements a set of methods for regression modeling, that is, where the outcome - dependent variable is real-valued:
+Orange implements a set of methods for regression modeling:

 .. toctree::
    :maxdepth: 2